-In His incarnate body Jesus could not be Omnipresent, but through the Holy Spirit, Jesus could be with each one of His followers at all times and in all places.
-Jesus Himself affirmed that to His disciples, “Nevertheless I tell you the truth; It is expedient for you that I go away: for if I go not away, the Comforter will not come unto you; but if I depart, I will send him unto you” (John 16:7).
-And the Bible supports Jesus’ words:
+In His incarnate body, Jesus could not be Omnipresent, but after His ascension and through the Holy Spirit, He could be with each one of His followers at all times and in all places.
+And He affirmed that to His disciples, “Nevertheless I tell you the truth; It is expedient for you that I go away: for if I go not away, the Comforter will not come unto you; but if I depart, I will send him unto you” (John 16:7).
+The Bible also confirms the Omnipresence of Jesus:

 “The church, which is his body, the fulness of him who fills all in all” (Ephesians 1:22-23).